WHO WE ARE

 The museum will have a Virtual Reality suite, this will allow people to experience the world of Virtual reality and Mixed Reality.
 Also looking to helping people to design videos and applications in VR.

-We now have facilities with another Computer Museum in Kluisstraat 3, Helmond, Netherlands.
+We now have facilities with Home Computer Museum in Noord Koninginnewal 28, Helmond, Netherlands.
 I had visited them a couple of days before their opening on Saturday 17 March 2018, I helped on the museum layout which was put in decade form, ie computers in the 70s, 80s and so on.
 The owner Bart van den Akker and myself Joseph spent time in perfecting a joint relationship we can enjoy with future collaboration to enhance the experience of computers in history including the possibilities of joint ventures.
 Bringing together two countries experiences of past computers.
+If your in the area, A fantastic day out, Highly recommended.

 See their site on